patthebug/pelican/content/test-post.md

 Author: Prateek Singhal
 Summary: Short version for index and feeds

-This is the content of my super blog post.

 ### Simple Linear Regression using Python Multiprocessing library

 I recently learned executing "Simple Linear Regression" using `multiprocessing` module in python.
 This module is used for parallel processing in python.
 The `β` for Simple Linear Regression is calculated using the following formula: